danb1551/encoder/README.md

 cd encoder
 python main.py
 ```
-- For encoding type 1
+- For encoding 1
-- For decoding type 2
+- For decoding 2

 <!---